By Zachary A. Stone

 Now, even the toaster ovens, light bulbs and security cameras at an office may hook up to the internet — what’s been called "the internet of things"—which creates new threats, challenges and capabilities for networked systems.
 Many major companies now employ "white-hat hackers" to test the security of their networks, and it’s their job to find the weak spots before criminal hackers do.

-But even though there may be more jobs than ever in these fields — the Bureau of Labor Statistics estimates that jobs in cybersecurity, for example, will grow by 30 percent between 2019-2029 — those jobs are landed by the type of worker who’s constantly ready to upskill.
+But even though there may be more jobs than ever in these fields — the Bureau of Labor Statistics estimates that jobs in cybersecurity, for example, are projected to grow by 32% from 2022 to 2032.
+This is about 16,800 openings each year.

 "It’s not about ‘what you may know, as much as it’s about your aptitude to constantly learn and have a mindset of ‘can I learn it?’"
 Wilhelmsen said.
 "That is important to success."